Manasa-vasupalli/emotion-recognition/README.md

 # emotion-recognition
-This project implements emotion recognition using Convolutional Neural Networks (CNNs) to classify facial expressions into different emotions such as happiness, sadness, anger, and surprise.
-It uses the FER-2013 and disgust images from face-emotion-recognition images dataset for training and supports real-time emotion detection via webcam.
+This project leverages Convolutional Neural Networks (CNNs) for emotion recognition, classifying facial expressions into distinct emotions such as happiness, sadness, anger, surprise, and disgust.
+It utilizes the FER-2013 dataset, supplemented with additional disgust images from the face-emotion-recognition dataset, to enhance model accuracy.
+The system supports real-time emotion detection via webcam, enabling dynamic interaction.
+With a focus on robust feature extraction and classification, the model aims to achieve high precision in recognizing human emotions.
+Additionally, a user-friendly interface enhances accessibility, making it suitable for applications in customer service, mental health analysis, and human-computer interaction.
-The goal is to develop a model that can accurately recognize emotions from facial images with a user-friendly interface.

 # Dataset Link